 - Online reporting

-- 12 hours CME credit for physicians and laboratory personnel
+- Up to 12 hours CME credit for physicians and laboratory personnel

 - Cost savings and multiple site discounts